bottkars/Azurestack-Kickstart/README.md

 ```

 ## creating Windows VM Scalesets using  -osImageSkuVersion
-If teh Cloudadmin has provided differnt osImageSKU´s form above, we can
+If the Cloudadmin has provided differnt osImageSKU´s from above, we can
 ```Powershell
 PS C:\Users\bottk\Azurestack-dsc> .\user\60_new-azsserver2016vmss.ps1 -vmssName myssdemo -osImageSkuVersion 14393.729.20170130
 ```